jingedawang/AIConsciousnessWatch/Report-en.md

 * N-4: 42.5
 * N-all: N-1 * 0.3 + N-2 * 0.3 + N-3 * 0.2 + N-4 * 0.2 = 37.75

-This number indicates that evaluating AI with computational neuroscience consciousness theories, existing research supports AI having consciousness at approximately 37.75%.
+This number indicates that evaluating AI with neuroscience consciousness theories, existing research supports AI having consciousness at approximately 37.75%.
 Please note that this number has no empirical value, and the calculation process contains substantial subjective judgment—please refer cautiously.

 #### Level 3: Artificial Psychology Level — The Functions and Behaviors of Consciousness